Luzin7/confectus/README.md

 #### Git Integration

-- Confectus automatically generates a `.gitignore` file tailored for Node.js and TypeScript/JavaScript projects, ensuring that unnecessary files are excluded from version control.
+- Confectus automatically generates a `.gitignore` and `README.md` file tailored for Node.js and TypeScript/JavaScript projects, ensuring that unnecessary files are excluded from version control.

 #### Package Manager Compatibility